-There has been ongoing consultation about rehabilitation, biodiversity and other general issues over the years about Mount Dillion group bogs including Clooneeny Bog with various stakeholders in relation to:
+There has been ongoing consultation about rehabilitation, biodiversity and other general issues over the years about Mount Dillion group bogs, including Clooneeny Bog, with various stakeholders in relation to:

-- Feehan, J. (2004) A Long-Lived Wilderness; the future of the north midlands peatland network UCD/NWWPC. - NPWS crop trial (2008-2010) to grow oats and linseed to support seed-eating farmland species such as Linnet. - Lauder, A. & O'Toole L. (2017).
+- General consultation with range of stakeholders at annual Bord na Mona Biodiversity Action Plan review days 2010-2018. - Longford Wetland Wilderness (general proposal led by Longford County Council and other stakeholders.
+This has had several iterations.
+See Lough Ree and Mid Shannon, Spirit Level 2017.
+A feasibility study for Longford County Council). - Feehan, J. (2004) A Long-Lived Wilderness; the future of the north midlands peatland network UCD/NWWPC. - Lauder, A. & O'Toole L. (2017).
 Concept development for a landscape-scale Wetland Wilderness Park in the Mid Shannon Region.
 A report funded by the Heritage Council's Heritage Grant Scheme. - Foss, P.J., Crushell, P. & Gallagher, M.C.
 (2017).
 Counties Longford & Roscommon Wetland Study.
-Report prepared for Longford and Roscommon County Councils. - Midlands & East Regional WFD Operational Committee (River Basin Management Plans). - Sub-committee on Shannon Flooding Work Programme and Measures (OPW, Waterways Ireland, ESB, LA's, Fisheries Ireland, NPWs etc). - Archaeological Liaison Committee (National Museum of Ireland & Dept of Culture Heritage and the Gaeltacht). - Midlands & East Regional WFD Operational Committee (River Basin Management Plans). - Sub-committee on Shannon Flooding Work Programme and Measures (OPW, Waterways Ireland, ESB, LA's, Fisheries Ireland, NPWs etc). - Archaeological Liaison Committee (National Museum of Ireland & Dept of Culture Heritage and the Gaeltacht). - Proposed greenway development (Roscommon County Council). - Bord na Móna have led several guided walks at Derrycashel as Heritage Week events in the past few years.
+Report prepared for Longford and Roscommon County Councils. - Midlands & East Regional WFD Operational Committee (River Basin Management Plans). - Sub-committee on Shannon Flooding Work Programme and Measures (OPW, Waterways Ireland, ESB, LA's, Fisheries Ireland, NPWS etc). - Archaeological Liaison Committee (National Museum of Ireland & Dept of Culture Heritage and the Gaeltacht). - Proposed Mid Shannon Wilderness Greenway development at Clooneeny (Longford County Council).

-To inform the current Plan, both national and local stakeholders, including neighbours whose land adjoins Clooneeny Bog and local representatives of national bodies (such as Regional National Parks and Wildlife Service staff) and relevant offices in County Councils (such as the Heritage or Environmental Offices) will be contacted.
-Any identified local interest groups will been sought and informed of the opportunity to engage with this rehabilitation plan, and when identified invited to submit their comments or observations in relation to the proposed rehabilitation at Clooneeny Bog.
+To inform the current Plan, both national and local stakeholders, including neighbours whose land adjoins Clooneeny Bog and local representatives of national bodies (such as Regional National Parks and Wildlife Service staff) and relevant offices in County Councils (such as the Heritage or Environmental Offices) have been contacted.
+Any identified local interest groups have been sought and informed of the opportunity to engage with this rehabilitation plan, and when identified have been invited to submit their comments or observations in relation to the proposed rehabilitation at Clooneeny Bog.